archilex/advanced-tables-docs/README.md

 ### Setting up Advanced Tables in Filament Table Builder

-*If using Filament Panels, please refer to the [Filament Panels setup instructions](#setting-up-advanced-tables-in-filament-panels-including-relation-managers-and-table-widgets)*
+> If using Filament Panels, please refer to the [Filament Panels setup instructions](#setting-up-advanced-tables-in-filament-panels-including-relation-managers-and-table-widgets).

-*Important: Beyond the [normal requirements](#requirements), using Advanced Tables with Filament Table Builder requires you have some type of user authentication system such as [Laravel Breeze](https://laravel.com/docs/10.x/starter-kits#laravel-breeze) since each view belongs to the currently authenticated user.*
+> Important: Beyond the [normal requirements](#requirements), using Advanced Tables with Filament Table Builder requires you have some type of user authentication system such as [Laravel Breeze](https://laravel.com/docs/10.x/starter-kits#laravel-breeze) since each view belongs to the currently authenticated user.

 1. Publish the config files